PrefectHQ/prefect/docs/guides/secrets.md

 ### Create `AwsSecret` block to access your Snowflake password

-You can create blocks with Python code or via the Prefect UI.
-Block creation through the UI can help you visualize how the pieces fit together, so let's use it here.
+Create blocks with Python code or through the Prefect UI.
+Block creation through the UI helps you visualize how the pieces fit together.

 On the Blocks page, click on **+** to add a new block and select **AWS Secret** from the list of block types.
 Enter a name for your block and enter the secret name from AWS Secrets Manager.

-Note that if you're using a self-hosted Prefect server instance, you'll need to register the block types in the newly installed modules before creating blocks.
+Note that if you're using a self-hosted Prefect server instance, you must register the block types in the newly installed modules before creating blocks.

 <div class="terminal">
 ```bash